adrielmoraes/Meu-Doutor/replit.md

 # MediAI - AI-Powered Healthcare Platform

 ## Overview
-MediAI is an AI-powered healthcare platform designed to connect patients with medical professionals for AI-assisted diagnosis and real-time communication.
+MediAI is an AI-powered healthcare platform that connects patients with medical professionals for AI-assisted diagnosis and real-time communication.
 It offers patient and doctor portals, leveraging Google's Gemini AI models for intelligent medical analysis, preliminary diagnoses, and personalized wellness recommendations, all presented in Brazilian Portuguese.
-The platform's goal is to innovate healthcare delivery through advanced AI integration within a robust and user-friendly interface, aiming to improve accessibility and quality of medical consultations.
+The platform aims to innovate healthcare delivery by integrating advanced AI within a robust, user-friendly interface to improve accessibility and quality of medical consultations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.